jdsmith575/my-hotel-reservations-countdown/README.md

 ### Variables for the scripts

+`build_image.sh` has several variables that you will need to set:

+* `END_DATE` is the day your trip begins in YYYY-MM-DD format.
+* `RESORT` is the name of the hotel you are staying at and the name of the folder the images are stored in.
+* `BORDER_COLOR` is the hex value of the color used for the left and right border.
+Use https://htmlcolorcodes.com/color-picker/ to pick the perfect color.
+* `SCREEN_HEIGHT` is the height of your TV screen in pixels.
+On my TV it is 2,870.
+* `BORDER_WIDTH` is the width of the borders that get added to each side of the image.
+You'll need to determine the width of the TV screen and do some basic math to figure this out.
+On my TV it is 485.

+`upload_image.sh` has two variables that you will need to set:

+* `TV_IP` is the IP address of your TV.
+If your TV isn't on a static IP you may want to set that up.
+* `OUTPUT_DIR` is the location of the image produced by build_image.sh
+* `PROJECT_ROOT` is the location of the xchwarze/samsung-tv-ws-api Python library.

 ## Dependencies

 [ImageMagick](https://imagemagick.org/) is a free, open-source software suite that is required for stitching the image together and resizing it to fit the TV screen.